kuzzleio/kuzzle/doc/2/api/essentials/errors/index.md

 The `errorName` property is a concatenation of 3 levels of precision from where your error come from.
 For an `errorName` `api.auth.database_not_found`, you have `api` as domain, `auth` as subdomain and `database_not_found` as error.

-You can see full definition about Kuzzle errors [here](https://docs.kuzzle.io/core/1/api/essentials/errors/subcodes/)
+You can see the full definition about Kuzzle errors [here](https://docs.kuzzle.io/core/1/api/essentials/errors/subcodes/)

 ---